CDL Pre-Trip: How to Inspect the Engine Compartment

 Analyze the Core Electrical System: Battery, Alternator, and Starter

 This is where an electrician’s expertise shines.
-These three components form the heart of the vehicle’s standard electrical system.
+These three components form the heart of the vehicle’s conventional electrical system.

 - Starter Motor Check: Ensure the starter motor is securely mounted and that all its electrical connections are tight and clean.